• Sati

 The WHO recommends at least 4 prenatal visits, yet most Sub-Saharan countries have low coverage of prenatal care.

-Factors that increase the likelihood of prenatal care include a woman’s income bracket, education level, and residence (urban versus rural).
+Factors that affect the likelihood of prenatal care include a woman’s income bracket, education level, and residence (urban versus rural).

-39% of women in Sub-Saharan Africa live in extreme poverty, or on less than $2.15/day.
+39% of women in Sub-Saharan Africa live in extreme poverty (on less than $2.15/day).
 Meaning a significant amount of women are at risk of falling into track 2.

 This is not to say that women in track 1 aren’t also at risk of the early onset of sexual relations, pregnancy, STIs, and cancer.